One in three Brits are retiring in the red, worrying new research shows. Here's what to do if you have problem debt and need to clear it.

 Retirees and the growing debt mountain

-One in three Brits planning to retire this year will do so with huge debts.
+One in three Brits who retired last year did so with huge debts.

-That's according to new research from retirement firm Key, which found that those retiring in the red owed on average £17,460.
+That's according to research from retirement firm Key, which found that those retiring in the red owed on average £20,650.

-It highlighted how they expect to take around three-and-a-half years into retirement to clear their debts.
+It highlighted how they expect to take around three-and-a-half years into retirement to clear their debts, though around a tenth (11%) said they had no idea how long it would take to pay off those debts.

-Earlier research from the Centre for Economics and Business Research found Brits aged between 65 and 74 collectively owed more every year since 2013, as the graph below shows.
+This increase in debt isn’t a new thing, either.
+Previous studies by the Centre for Economics and Business Research found Brits aged between 65 and 74 collectively owed more every year since 2013.

-Or you might just be making savvy use of cashback or 0% credit cards.
+Or you might just be making savvy use of cashback or 0% credit cards that you then clear every month.

 That said, it's generally best to avoid being deep in the red when you're in or nearing retirement.

-If you find yourself in this boat, here are nine steps you can take to get back in the black.
+If you find yourself in this boat, here are some steps you can take to get back in the black.

 Use your savings or pension